 John Hale: ‘A Modest Enquiry into the Nature of Witchcraft‘

-A lot of what we know of the Salem Witch Trials is in thanks to a clergy member at the time John Hale, who after initially supporting the trials, changed his mind, later writing an in-depth analysis of Salem’s dark year.
+A lot of what we know of the Salem Witch Trials facts is in thanks to a clergy member at the time John Hale, who after initially supporting the trials, changed his mind, later writing an in-depth analysis of Salem’s dark year.